apache/airflow/docs/apache-airflow-providers-http/operators.rst

     :end-before: [END howto_operator_http_task_post_op_formenc]

-ExtendedHttpOperator
+PaginatedHttpOperator
 --------------------

-The :class:`~airflow.providers.http.operators.http.ExtendedHttpOperator` supports advanced HTTP / API use-cases with a wider range of features.
-Depending on the usage, this Operator car potentially be more memory and CPU intensive compared to the SimpleHttpOperator.
+The :class:`~airflow.providers.http.operators.http.PaginatedHttpOperator` allow to repeatedly call an API endpoint, typically to loop over its pages.
+All API responses are stored in memory by the Operator and returned in one single result.
+Thus, it can be more memory and CPU intensive compared to the SimpleHttpOperator.

+By default, the result of the SimpleHttpOperator will be a list of Response.text (instead of one single Response.text object).

-First, you can also do a series of call on a paginated API.
-Let's assume your API returns a JSON body containing a cursor:
+First example - Let's assume your API returns a JSON body containing a cursor:
 You can write a ``pagination_function`` that will receive the raw ``request.Response`` object of your request, and generate new request parameters (as ``dict``) based on this cursor.
 The SimpleHttpOperator will repeat calls to the API until the function stop returning anything.

-In this case, by default, the result of the SimpleHttpOperator will be a list of text.

 .. exampleinclude:: /../../tests/system/providers/http/example_http.py
     :language: python